MicrosoftDocs/dataexplorer-docs/kusto/query/parse-operator.md

 ### Relaxed mode

-In the following relaxed mode example, the extended column, `totalSlices`, must be of type `long`.
+In the following relaxed mode example, the extended column `totalSlices` must be of type `long`.
 However, in the parsed string, it has the value `nonValidLongValue`.
 For the extended column, `releaseTime`, the value `nonValidDateTime` can't be parsed as `datetime`.
 These two extended columns result in `null` values while the other ones, such as `sliceNumber`, still result in the correct values.